 PCH Treatment Center has a full-service psychological testing and assessment clinic.
-John Grienenberger, Ph.D. and Sandra Sarnoff Ph.D., are co-directors of the center and Michelle LoFurno, Psy.D. is the program director.
+Michelle LoFurno, Psy.D. and Sandra Sarnoff Ph.D., are Directors of the center.
 Our clinicians have extensive experience in neuropsychological and psychological testing and interpretation.
 The Comprehensive Assessment Center is available to PCH clients and persons referred to PCH who may or may not be participating in our treatment programs.
 PCH Treatment Center has tremendous expertise in the treatment of psychological issues, and this expertise forms the foundation for our assessment center.
 Neuropsychological and psychological testing are available to further assess issues related to:

 - Difficulties in diagnosis and failure of treatment for psychological and psychiatric issues

 - Brain injury and head trauma (organic brain issues)